amd/HPCTrainingDock/README.md

    julia.1.10
 ```

-# 5. Testing the Environment
+# 5. Testing the Installation

 You can check that our training exercies run with your installation, by doing: